Configuring Failover in OpManager

 • The approximate time taken for the secondary server to completely takeover the primary will be 3-4 minutes.
 There may be a minor loss of data in few SNMP traps, syslogs or flow received during that period.

-• The Syslogs, SNMP Traps, Flow should be forwarded to the virtual IP address.
+• If a Virtual IP address is configured, the Syslogs, SNMP Traps, Flow should be forwarded to the virtual IP address.

 Upgrading the failover setup: